 Unity provides a set of default options that are generally the average case for all platforms.
-However, Unity offers some HoloLens specific behaviors that can be toggled through project settings.
+However, Unity offers some behaviors specific to mixed reality that can be toggled through project settings.

-To toggle holographic splash screens settings, go to Edit > Project Settings... > Player page, click on the Windows Store tab and find the Splash Image > Show Unity Splash Screen setting and the Windows Holographic > Holographic Splash Image.
+To toggle the holographic splash screen, go to Edit > Project Settings... > Player page, click on the Windows Store tab and find the Splash Image > Show Unity Splash Screen setting and the Windows Holographic > Holographic Splash Image.

 |Show Unity Splash Screen||Holographic Splash Image||Behavior|